lfishRhungry/zbanner/README.md

 With dependencies installed we can build xtate both release and debug version by CMake or executing `build.sh` on Linux.

-For old version of Ubuntu(maybe 20), use `Makefile` is a good idea.(I'm failed to be a CMake professor...)
+For other OS or version of Linux(maybe Ubuntu20), use or try to modify `Makefile` is a good idea.(I'm failed to be a CMake professor...)

 ## Intro